craftingcity/The-Known-World/ORGANIZATION/TEMPLATES/Economy.md

 What can be mined?
 How elaborate are the setups?

 ### Magic / Technology
-Has magic influenced any of these things?
-What about Technology?
+How do commoners experience magic?
+What about technology?

 ### Other Notes
 -